zjshi/gt-pro/README.md

 ### GT-Pro raw output

-The GT_Pro raw output file is text-based and in the format of "tab-separated values" (tsv), which may be viewed using a text editor.
+The GT_Pro raw output file is text-based and in the format of "tab-separated values" (tsv), which may be viewed using a text editor or a spreadsheet program.

 It has two fields, including an encoded genotype field and a genotype count field.
 An example of such looks like the following: